reetsangkekana/Basic-Cafe-Menu/README.md

 # Basic-Cafe-Menu
-A basic cafe menu using html and css.
+This repository covers basic CSS to set the color, font, size, and other aspects of HTML elements.